 I was living out my worst nightmare; my list of binge foods was increasing exponentially and the number of days between binges was shrinking.
 I couldn’t quite explain this phenomena.
-I used to be so controlled around food, eating 1,300 calories or less daily.
+I used to restrain so much around food, eating 1,300 calories or less daily.

 If I could eat so perfectly for years, why was this happening to me?!